darrendahl/tuna/README.md

 ===
 This is a very incomplete list of places where Tuna.js is used.

+https://sono.ly - Sono.ly is a collection of instruments you can play with your keyboard and mouse and livestream to anyone.

 http://www.jamwithchrome.com/ - Jam With Chrome allows you to jam online with your mates across the globe using an assortment of instruments and effects.
 There's even a mode for dummies!

 https://github.com/selfrefactor/tuna-player - A React.js/Electron wrapper around Tuna.js!